renowncoder/social-network-vue/README.md

 ## Project description
+This project was a part of my schools JavaScript course.
+We used Gitea there so therefore unfortunately I couldnt keep the commit history.
-Facebook-like social network that contains the following features:
+It is a facebook-like social network that contains the following features:
 - Followers
 - Profiles
 - Posts